jonmellman/GPS-Tagger/README.md

 * Users can tag bus stops, friend's houses, restaurants, and any location they'll want to find later.
 * Alternatively, users can tag where they park their car (or bike) and not worry about forgetting where they left it

-GPS-Tagger can also interface with (https://play.google.com/store/apps/details?id=com.jwsoft.nfcactionlauncher&hl=en, "NFC Task Launcher") to allow GPS tag storing/clearing upon NFC tag recognition.
+GPS-Tagger can also interface with [NFC Task Launcher](https://play.google.com/store/apps/details?id=com.jwsoft.nfcactionlauncher&hl=en) to allow GPS tag storing/clearing upon NFC tag recognition.
 See Deployment Instructions for how to configure NFC Task Launcher.

-I have a tag in my car which I set to toggle between creating and clearing a GPS tag.
-When I exit my car, I tap the NFC tag to store my car's parking location.
-When I enter my car, I tag the NFC tag again to clear that stored location data.
+(I have an NFC tag in my car that I tap when I exit and enter my car so store and clear my location data, respectively, so I don't forget where I parked my car)
 ## Deployment Instructions

+GPS Tagger is not yet in the Android store.
+To deploy GPS Tagger to your android device, run `git clone git://github.com/jonmellman/GPS-Tagger.git`.
+Now you can import the project into Google's ADT and push it to your device.

 GPS Tagger cannot be run on an android emulator as the Google Maps API requires a physical android device to run.